AlexsLemonade/scpca-nf/custom-celltype-references.md

 Using this specific string will trigger the `scpca-nf` workflow to additionally expect a dataframe with two columns, `ontology_id` and `ontology_cell_names`, to be present in the `SingleR` model object in the field `celltype_ontology_df`.
 Therefore, if you supply the string `"label.ont"`, you must also add this field.
 The `ontology_id` column should contain ontology id values corresponding to labels in your `labels` vector, and the `ontology_cell_names` column should contain the human-readable cell type names associated with each ontology ID (e.g., `"B cell"`).
-The [`oncoProc` package](https://bioconductor.org/packages/release/bioc/html/ontoProc.html) from `Bioconductor` may be useful for compiling this information.
+The [`ontoProc` package](https://bioconductor.org/packages/release/bioc/html/ontoProc.html) from `Bioconductor` may be useful for compiling this information.

 ```
 singler_model$celltype_ontology_df <- data.frame(